ansible/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

             CLOUDSTACK_PROJECT: web-app
             CLOUDSTACK_ZONE: sf-1

 ..
-Note:: You are still able overwrite the environment variables using the module arguments, e.g. ``zone: sf-2``
+Note:: You are still able overwrite the environment variables using the module arguments, for example ``zone: sf-2``

 ..
 Note:: Unlike ``CLOUDSTACK_REGION`` these additional environment variables are ignored in the CLI ``cs``.